-This publication is available on The Royal College of Surgeons of England website at www.rcseng.ac.uk/fds c/o The Royal College of Surgeons of England 35-43 Lincoln's Inn Fields London WC2A 3PE
+This publication is available on The Royal College of Surgeons of England website at www.rcseng.ac.uk/fds under 'Documents and Publications'.
+The Personal Professional Portfolio is also available to download in PDF format.

+Published by the Senate of Dental Specialties at The Royal College of Surgeons of England 35-43 Lincoln's Inn Fields London WC2A 3PE